About UsPartner With Us

-Birch Coffee 1 Cafes Coffee Shops Flatiron Nomad Rose Hill
+Birch Coffee 1 Cafes Coffee Shops Flatiron Rose Hill Nomad

 Just a few doors down from its original location in the Gershwin Hotel, Birch Coffee continues to draw quite the crowd.
 Depending on the time of day, people can order breakfast, lunch, a drink at the bar, or a classic cup of coffee.
 The homey space features exposed brick and unfinished wood.
 With a delicious selection of iced teas, multiple spots at the window-facing bar, and titles from the corner bookshelf, anyone could pass a lovely afternoon here.